 .empty? #=> true [].empty? #=> false [1, 2].empty? #=> false [1, 2, 3].length #=> 3 [1, 2, 3].reverse #=> [3, 2, 1] [1, 2, 3].include?(3) #=> true [1, 2, 3].include?("3") #=> false [1, 2, 3].join #=> "123" [1, 2, 3].join("-") #=> "1-2-3"

 - Read Launch School’s chapter on Arrays, following along with the exercises using irb or any other REPL, such as replit.com.

 - Read The Definitive Guide to Ruby Arrays by Jesus Castello.

 - Complete the array exercises from the ruby-exercises repo that you previously cloned.

 - Let’s get some practice reading documentation.
 You’ll feel just like a real programmer!
 What do you think the methods

 #uniqdo?
 Look these methods up in the Array class documentation.
 Were you close?

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.

-- Look over the latest Ruby API documentation on arrays by clicking on “Core API” and searching for “Array”.
+- Look over the latest Ruby API documentation on arrays by clicking on the “Current” tab in the top left corner, scrolling down to the “Class and Module Index” section on the left sidebar, and clicking on “Array”.
 There, you’ll find the most up-to-date documentation on the various methods available to the Array object along with explanations and examples.